warpdotdev/docs/docs/features/warpify/ssh-legacy.md

 description: SSH wrapper that enables Warp features in remote sessions.
 ---

-# SSH (Legacy)
+# SSH

 {% hint style="info" %}
-Check out the [new SSH guide](ssh.md) as we begin to roll out an improved SSH implementation!
-You may not yet have access to the new SSH features.
+This implementation of SSH will be deprecated in the near future, replaced with a new and improved implementation.
 {% endhint %}

 When you SSH into a remote box, you get all the features of Warp without any configuration on your part.
 The input editor, auto-completions, and history search work the same, regardless of machine.